About Tesibis & Related Entities

 Decades of leadership and innovation in lubrication education, research, and expert analysis.

-Tesibis was founded in Tulsa, Oklahoma to provide objective, technically rigorous consulting in lubrication, tribology, oil analysis, and machinery reliability.
+Jim Fitch founded to provide objective, technically rigorous consulting in lubrication, tribology, oil analysis, and machinery reliability.
 The firm supports industry, government, and legal clients with expert evaluation of lubrication systems, failure investigations, contamination control, and laboratory coordination.
 Tesibis blends hands-on field experience with scientific analysis to uncover root causes, improve asset performance, and deliver clear, defensible conclusions for both operational and litigation environments.
 Curious about the name Tesibis?
 Learn how it traces back to one of history’s earliest pioneers of precision engineering—Ctesibius of Alexandria. ↓

 Mr. Fitch is co-founder of Pabelon LLC and Pabelon LATAM, sister entities offering consolidated workforce training solutions for site-level reliability and maintenance staff.
 Pabelon training is structured for data analysts, data collectors, inspectors, maintenance managers, reliability engineers and operators.
 Training subjects and curriculum include basic craft skills, planning & scheduling, work management, inspection, stores, RCA, RCM, troubleshooting, asset management, CMMS, TPM, and maintenance management.
 Alejandro Trujillo is the CEO of Pabelon.